jokade/slogging/README.md

 slogging
 ========

-A Typesafe-logging (and slf4j) compatible logging library based on macros that can be used on JVM and ScalaJS
+A scala-logging (and hence slf4j) compatible logging library based on macros that can be used on JVM and ScalaJS.
+The macros are based on the [Scala Logging](https://github.com/typesafehub/scala-logging) library.